What was Corning Glass Works of Canada?

 Some items were unique to the Canadian market.
-In the U.S. at that time, clear Pyrex rimmed nesting bowls were made only in sets of three (322, 323, 325), the 326 not arriving until 1979.
+In the U.S. at that time, clear Pyrex rimmed nesting bowls were manufactured only in sets of three (322, 323, 325), the 326 not arriving until 1979.
 But in Canada, a 326 with a square base was added in 1949 to make a four-piece set, and the addition of a 321 in the early 1950s made a five-piece set.

 Individual 021/621 casserole, holds 12 oz rather than ½ Qt, introduced 1949.
 Canadian-made casseroles in larger sizes, 022 to 026, have the same shape as American ones, but this is a size that was not made in the U.S. at the time, and it is a distinctly Canadian shape.

 Tinted opal Pyrex was a product that had not yet appeared in the United States, but Leaside manufactured tableware in two shades of blue opal Pyrex and an ivory version that was branded "Corex".
 The first shade of blue opal was called simply "Blue" or "Pastel Blue" on packaging and in advertising, and the product line was named "Pyrex Diningware".

 An entirely new embossed pattern with a three-pointed crown motif debuted early 1952 in pale turquoise tinted Pyrex.
 This product line was named Crown Tableware, and advertisements usually described the colour as turquoise.
 Simpson's called it "a dainty turquoise shade".
-This pattern was still on the market in 1954.
+This pattern remained on the market up to 1954.